-There’s one thing for certain when it comes to thinset- it’s absolutely tough to get it out and you’ll be lucky to make much headway without the similarly tough tools to remove thinset from concrete floor.
+There’s one thing for certain when it comes to thinset- it’s absolutely tough to get it out and you’ll be lucky to make much headway without tough tools to remove thinset from concrete floor.

 Whether you’re working on a slab, delicate surfaces such as wood floors, or even the sturdier cement floor of your bathroom retiling project, there are a variety of powerful instruments available to help you out.

 The following list includes tools perfect even for removing the most stubborn thinset.

 See what each offers and make your decision.

 This thinset removal device generally removes thinset with ease and is way better than the slow, clumsy, and inefficient traditional methods of removing thinset.

 Be sure to add a quality thinset removal bit such as those made of hardened metals (look at this example) because they resist impact stresses brilliantly.

 The leading models have premium features such as powerful brushless motors resulting in more running power and faster working speeds.

 This DEWALT 20V Hammer Drill (3-Speed) is our top pick for clearing thinset and such stubborn adhesive.